Euthanasia

 Pithing

-Used for ruminants, horses, swine, laboratory rabbits, and dogs
+Performed on ruminants, horses, swine, laboratory rabbits, and dogs

-Adequate restraint
+Adequate restraint is important

-A multiple projectile is more effective technique
+A multiple projectile has been suggested to be more effective

 Advantages